 Priyanka Chopra In Love?
-Actress Steps Out For A Dinner Date With Rumored Beau Nick Jonas!
+Actress Steps Out For A Dinner Date With Rumoured Beau Nick Jonas!

 - Beach Bum!
 Priyanka Chopra Flaunts Her Chiseled Body While Looking Red Hot In A Monokini [Pictures]

-However off late, the rumored couple has been spending a lot of time together setting several tongues wagging with everyone just wondering, 'Has PeeCee finally found her special someone?'-
+However, of late, the rumoured couple has been spending a lot of time together setting several tongues wagging with everyone just wondering, 'Has PeeCee finally found her special someone?'

 Dining Tales